 How does car finance work?

 Each of the products work a little differently but, in general terms, the finance company will buy the car on your behalf and then you will repay the value, plus interest payments.
-There are often 0% APR deals available, so it’s worth shopping around.
+There are a variety of offers available, so it’s worth shopping around.

 Car finance agreements are usually secured against the vehicle for the duration of the contract, typically 3-4 years, and during this time the car will be owned by the finance company (not the customer or the motor dealer).

 At the end of the agreement, once all repayments have been made, you will ‘take title’ to the car and become its legal owner, unless you entered into a rental/hire agreement, in which case the car will generally be returned to the finance/hire company.